WHAT TO WEAR

 working title for an overarching project with different series

-Not only does this project explore the layers we drape around our bodies, but it also delves into the mental, cultural, and emotional layers behind them.
-Letty Staal gently encourages us in What to Wear to realign our gaze.
-Freely moving between the roles of photographer, painter, and stylist, she invites the viewer to adopt a fresh perspective.
+Not only does this project explore the layers we drape around our bodies, but it also delves into the mental, cultural and emotional layers behind them.
+What to Wear gently encourages us to realign our gaze.
+Freely moving between the roles of photographer, painter and stylist, Letty Staal invites the viewer to adopt a fresh perspective.

-In the outdoors settings she places her models or objects in a natural frame where the light constantly changes, altering the atmosphere and beauty of things every minute (Claude Monet).
-Even the water provides reflections that alter the light—reflections that add something extra to the composition.
-An interplay emerges between the cultivated and the untamed, between unplanned moments and intentional design.
-A piece of jewelry made from weedseeds or an animal pelt can evoke both fascination and discomfort: why does one gain the status of a fashion object while the other raises questions?
+In the outdoor settings, she places her models or objects in a natural frame where — the light constantly changes, altering the atmosphere and beauty of things every minute (Claude Monet). — Even the water blends the light.
+Reflections play with the composition.
+Here, something happens between the cultivated and the untamed, between unplanned moments and mindful planning.
+Where material and body come together, the raw romanticism in her work remains palpable.
+A piece of jewelry made from weedseeds or an animal pelt can evoke both fascination and discomfort.
+Why does one gain the status of a fashion object, while the other raises questions?
+What do we take for granted, and where do we draw the line?